-> Let’s start then!
-At the very beginning of the workshop we started reviewing Kanban’s core values: Transparency, Balance, Flow, Respect, Leadership, Collaboration, Customer Focus, Agreement and Understanding; in order to check that all of us were at the same page and all of us understand them the same way.
-You can go deeper inside these values through Mike Borrow book “Kanban from the inside”
+Let’s start then!
+At the very beginning of the workshop we started reviewing Kanban’s core values: Transparency, Balance, Flow, Respect, Leadership, Collaboration, Customer Focus, Agreement and Understanding; in order to check that all of us were on the same page and all of us understand them the same way.
+You can go deeper inside these values through Mike Borrow's book “Kanban from the inside”

-First, we asked these two questions (based on the first exercise of “Kanban values exercise” from Mike Borrow, link here): “Chose 3 values that resonate with you personally” & “Chose 3 values that seem important or challenging in our current company we work for”.
+First, we asked these two questions (based on the first exercise of “Kanban values exercise” from Mike Borrow, link here): “Choose 3 values that resonate with you personally” & “Choose 3 values that seem important or challenging in the company we work for”.
 In order to spread our knowledge, different points of view and create great conversations we did this using Impromptu Network.

-Second, once finish this first interaction, we move to chose 3 values that are important for us as a team.
+Second, once finish this first interaction, we move to choose 3 values that are important for us as a team.
 We did that with 1–2–4-All and taking into account all the information we gathered with our teammates on the exercise before, on the Impromptu Network.
-We finished showing to all what we decided.
+We finished showing all that we decided.

-It’s a quite young team using Kanban, so in my opinion is ok they are more concerned about: Transparency, Respect and Collaboration.
-This is because they have already underpinned level 1 and currently trying to feel comfortable on level 2 of maturity (Kanban Maturity Model) and Transparency and Collaboration are the two values more important in order to move forward.
+It’s a quite young team using Kanban, so in my opinion, is ok they are more concerned about Transparency, Respect and Collaboration.
+This is because they have already underpinned level 1 and currently trying to feel comfortable on level 2 of maturity (Kanban Maturity Model) Transparency and Collaboration are the two values more important in order to move forward.
 Step by step they are trying to feel the flow :)

 Third, we used the “ladder of interference” with WWW (What, So What, Now What?) doing three rounds: what happened here?
 What patterns or conclusions are emerging?
-We did these two firsts steps doing two groups of 5 and gathering all information as possible.
+We did these two first steps by doing two groups of 5 and gathering information.

-Finally, as the last step of WWW we used 15% Solutions deciding which things we could start doing on the “Now What” moment taking into account all this stuff that we can start to do now, without external approval or permissions and without any more resources.
-We should chose only one things, but first we did little refinement, doing little groups to share with teammates our ideas.
-Then we shared with all of the team while doing value clusters, doing that we could easily see the relationship between the action and on the value.
+Finally, as the last step of WWW, we used 15% Solutions to decide which things we could start doing at the “Now What” moment, taking into account all this stuff that we can start to do now, without external approval or permissions without any more resources.
+We should choose only one thing but first, we did a little refinement, doing little groups to share with teammates our ideas.
+Then we shared with all of the team while doing value clusters, doing that we could easily see the relationship between the action and the value.

-After that we did ESVP exercise, nice to know how is team’s mood, the point is to do a quick round in order to know how people feel with this meeting.
-E: Explorer (I’m going to take all the ideas, new information, etc.), S: Shopper (I’m ok with just a couple of new things, that’s ok), V: Vacations (better being here on the meeting that working, right?), P: Prisoner (I’m suffering, I don’t want to be there).
+After that we did ESVP exercise, excellent to know how is team’s mood, the point is to do a quick round in order to understand how people feel about this meeting.
+E: Explorer (I’m going to take all the ideas, new information, etc.), S: Shopper (I’m ok with just a couple of new things, that’s ok), V: Vacations (better being here at the meeting that working, right?), P: Prisoner (I’m suffering, I don’t want to be there).

-This was a really good beginning and after all we enjoyed a lot doing all the workshop :)
+This was a really good beginning and after all, we enjoyed a lot doing the workshop :)

-Please share your feedback or another workshops related with values! :)
+Please share your feedback or other workshops related to values! :)

-Thank you for reading this text, if it likes you please applause it, share it, comment it!!
+Thank you for reading this text, if it likes you please applaud it, share it, and comment on it!!